sqlxpert/lights-off-aws/README.md

      - Stack name: `LightsOff`

-   - **Terraform** _Prior setup required._
+   - **Terraform**

+     > Setting up Terraform itself is beyond the scope of these instructions.
+     For an alternative, use CloudFormation.

-     Add the following child module to your root Terraform module.
+     Add the following child module to your existing Terraform root module:

      ```terraform
        module "lights_off" {